Shreyas15srivatsa/ShreyasSrivatsaShopifyFall2022Challenge/README.md

 In essence, we can perform CRUD operations on the items in the inventory, as well as the ability to create warehouses/locations and assign inventory & items to the warehouse (Extra feature #2 from the list)

+Since we are only interested in evaluating the quality and functionality of the backend code, the application was designed as an APIl with no front-end interface.
+To test the application, one would need to execute cURL commands against the endpoints, or use the Postman collection provided in the `tests/` folder.

 ## Tech Stack:
 * Python
   * Flask App